Life at Merton: Sports

 Undergraduate and graduate students currently take part in a wide range of sports including—but not limited to—football, rugby, cricket, pool (the College has its own full-size table, free to use), croquet and squash.
-The Merton College Boat Club puts out several men's and women's boats for Oxford’s major rowing events—Summer Eights, Torpids, and Christ Church Regatta—and summer 2014 saw the revivial of the SCR VIII, who gave a strong account of themselves amongst the younger crews.
+The Merton College Boat Club puts out several men's and women's boats for Oxford’s major rowing events—Summer Eights, Torpids, and Christ Church Regatta—and summer 2014 saw the revival of the SCR VIII, who gave a strong account of themselves amongst the younger crews.
 For a number of sports—football and rugby in particular—Merton teams up with Mansfield College to field joint teams.

 Our current crop of sporting stars talk about life at Merton - how they balance training sessions and essay deadlines, what got them involved in their chosen sport, and what motivates them to strive for success on the field of play as well as in the examination room.

-Merton is able to contribute up to three-quarters of the costs of membership, facility fees and travel for those who play their sport at the University or higher levels.
-Grants for sport to individual student members of the College are made for any activity recognised as a sport by Oxford University Sport Federation or by the International Olympic Committee (though not for sports equipment, tuition or coaching).
+Merton is able to contribute to the costs of membership, facility fees and travel for those who play their sport at the University or higher levels.
+Grants for sport to individual student members of the College are made for any activity recognised as a sport by Oxford University Sports Federation or by the International Olympic Committee (though not for sports equipment, tuition or coaching).
 They are intended to enable participation in non-College sporting activities, including membership and facility fees and travel costs.
 Previous recipients have included champion rower Kathryn Twyman.

 Funding is also available from the College Sports Fund to students competing in University sports and who participate in a varsity match at First or Second team level (the award of a Blue is not necessary).